arduino/arduino-lint/docs/installation.md

 ### Build from source

-If you’re familiar with Golang or if you want to contribute to the project, you will probably build Arduino Lint locally with your Go toolchain.
+If you're familiar with Golang or if you want to contribute to the project, you will probably build Arduino Lint locally with your Go toolchain.
 See the ["How to contribute"](CONTRIBUTING.md#building-the-source-code) page for instructions.